Why Earth Is Special

 d = 3 is locked first.
 Earth’s Fibonacci divisor is the smallest in the system (shared only with Saturn).
 It enters the ψ formula directly: the denominator 2 × H uses F₃ = 2, Earth’s period denominator from H/3.
 The same three planets (Earth, Jupiter, Saturn) whose precession periods form the resonance loop (Law 6) determine the universal inclination constant ψ.
 See Fibonacci Laws — Law 2.

-Base eccentricity e_E = 0.015321 is the single most important formation parameter.
+Base eccentricity e_E = 0.015386 is the single most important formation parameter.
 The amplitude sum Σ(i_amp × √m) locks exactly at Earth’s amplitude, matching the Laplace–Lagrange prediction to ±0.001°.
-The eccentricity ladder constraint independently predicts e_E = 0.015323, matching the model’s value to 0.016%.
-See Physical Origin — Eccentricity Lever.
+Earth’s base eccentricity is the only free eccentricity parameter in the model — the seven other planets’ base eccentricities are phase-derived at runtime from the K amplitude constant, J2000 observations, and the balanced-year anchor.
+See Physical Origin.

-Config #32 uniqueness.
-An exhaustive search over 7,558,272 possible Fibonacci d-assignments finds that Earth’s d = 3, combined with its 203° phase group, constrains the entire 8-planet configuration to just one mirror-symmetric solution — 0.0000132% of the search space.
+Config #8 uniqueness.
+An exhaustive search over 7,558,272 possible Fibonacci d-assignments, filtered through five successive physical constraints, yields 41 viable configurations — of which only one is mirror-symmetric (0.0000132% of the search space).
+Earth’s d = 3, combined with its in-phase balance group, is the anchor that constrains the entire 8-planet configuration.
 See Fibonacci Laws — Exhaustive Search.

 H/3 and H/5 have dual roles.
 The model’s inclination precession period (H/3) and Jupiter’s ecliptic perihelion period (H/5) are simultaneously Earth’s Milankovitch parameters: H/3 ≈ 112,000 yr is the apsidal precession period in the climatic precession equation, and H/5 ≈ 67,000 yr matches the nodal regression in the obliquity equation.
 The Fibonacci framework generates climate-relevant timescales without being tuned to them.
 See Supporting Evidence — Milankovitch Correspondence.